LMBroadhurst/CRYPTO_SUPERAPP/README.md

 ## Design Principles

 ### UX
 After looking at many different website design patterns, I have decided to go with a minimalist design for my website.
 I will most likely stick to minimalism until I have some sort of paradigm shift.
 The reason being that, in my own experience, I hate overly complicated websites that are full of junk.

-I want websites I build to require as little thought as possible to use, whilst gaining the maximum amount of value from them.
+I want websites I build to require as little thought as possible to use for users, whilst gaining the maximum amount of value from them.
+From a functionality point of view this is optimal - should do no more and no less than required.

+First time experience is really key.
+Want that to be a great experience that leaves people wanting more.

+Notes from UX/UI Udemy Course:
+- Making product easy to navigate is key
+- What is the exact goal of each thing I am placing on the screen
+- Keep consistent patterns for navigation and interactions
+- Grids are powerful, can provide great way of approaching design

 ### Experimentation